Robust certification of quantum instruments through a sequential communication game: Conclusions

 The analysis presented here gives rise to prospects for future work in several possible directions.
 It would be interesting to see how robust the certification task based on the proposed quantum access code under restricted communication is in higher dimensions.
 Further, it would be worthwhile investigating implications of our proposed game in other RAC-based tasks of foundational and information processing relevance \cite{Pawlowski_SDI11, Brunner_DW13, Tavakoli_CEPM21, Wehner_DW08, Li_SDRNG11, Li_SDRNG12, saha_incompatible_23, spekkens_pc_09, Pawlowski_IC_09, bera_QRAC_22, Mal_FURPC_21, gupta2023quantum}.
 Moreover, our present analysis should motivate explorations of more sophisticated generalizations of the RAC paradigm in the sequential measurement framework, such as in multipartite scenarios involving more than two receivers, towards the goal of harnessing even greater quantum advantage with minimal resources.
+Finally, one may explore situations in which non-cooperation on the part of the first receiver is allowed by introducing cheating strategies modeled by adding noise or deforming the post-measurement state leading to reduction of the payoff functions.

 \onecolumngrid